calebmer/vulture/README.md

 - Blazing fast.
 The virtual DOM is super efficient as it allows for micro diffing and patching of the rendered DOM.
 - Isomorphic. `vulture` can easily go through an initial server render, and state is handled in such a way that it may be easily communicated across page visits.
 Whether it be the client, server, service worker, or even refrigerator, `vulture` can run.
 - Traversable virtual DOM.
 Other virtual DOM implementations like ReactJS are not easily traversable, `vulture`‘s virtual DOM output *is*.
 This allows for a wide range of tooling which just wasn’t possible when using ReactJS.

+## Library or Framework?
+In API, `vulture` is really more of a library then a framework.
+However, with  the entire `vulture` ecosystem, you can easily replace your front-end framework with vulture.
+The ecosystem and mindset used when developing with `vulture` is what makes it a framework.

 ## Components
 At it’s core, `vulture` is just an advanced virtual DOM rendering library.
 Therefore it’s components are completely user defined.